SeanSiders/iso.live/Design/PreProductionDesign.md

 &nbsp;
 ## Gameplay

 The player's journey will be relatively linear, as the in game events coorespond to the progression of the live music.
-Player relative player movement and rotation will follow along a path, through a procedural level.
+Player relative player movement and rotation will follow along a path, through a level.
 Motion controls will allow the player to accelerate forward, move to the left/right of the screen, or decelerate to the player's base speed.
-Camera orientation will be completely determined by the game, in other words, the player's rotation will not be bound to the player controller The pieces of music will follow a pre-determined outline so that is synchronized with the procedurally generated level.
+Camera orientation will be completely determined by the game, in other words, the player's rotation will not be bound to the player controller The pieces of music will follow a pre-determined outline so that is synchronized with the level.

 **Controls**